 About the Student Union

-A New Student Union at UIS
+Student Union at UIS

-The building will include:
+The building includes:

-- A Student Leadership Center, with spaces for student government, student life, and the Volunteer and Civic Engagement Center;
+- A Student Leadership Center, with spaces for student government, Student Life, and the Volunteer and Civic Engagement Center;

 - Multiple lounge spaces, large and small, for use by anyone on campus;